CodeFluent/Notes/README.md

 If you're a student or teacher I highly recommend that you make your own notes.

+If you want to read any of these files, they are in Markdown format.
+Use a Markdown editor like [MarkdownPad](http://markdownpad.com/) or insert a plugin to your favorite text editor.

 Original bringing for this knowledge goes to following professors at Georgia State University:

  - [Dr. Jeremy Brazas](http://www2.gsu.edu/~jbrazas/)